 - To ensure that the provisions of the Aadhaar Act are complied with by all individuals.

 - To make the necessary rules and regulations to execute the provisions contained in the Aadhaar Act.

 Aadhaar is a unique 12-digit number issued by UIDAI to the residents of India after proper verification.

-Not only Aadhaar is important to the members, but it of great use for the government as well.
-The government can be assured by way of Aadhaar that the benefits of the welfare schemes are transferred to the end-users by linking the schemes with Aadhaar cards.
+Aadhaar is important to the members, but it is of great use for the government.
+The government can be assured by way of Aadhaar that the welfare schemes’ benefits are transferred to the end-users by linking the schemes with Aadhaar cards.
 Doing so will ensure that the schemes are not being misused by any other person for whom the scheme is not intended.

 Let us have a look at the organizational structure of UIDAI.
 The authority consists of:

 - Chief Executive Officer (CEO), who is also the Member-Secretary

 Further, UIDAI has its headquarters in New Delhi and a total of eight Regional Offices in India.
 UIDAI also has two data centers in Karnataka and Haryana.